whitedevil-glitch/auto-license-number-plate-recognition/README.md

 <br>

-Link for tesseract.exe --> http://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-setup-4.00.00dev.exe
+--> <a href="http://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-setup-4.00.00dev.exe"> Link for tesseract.exe </a>

 <b>
 The installation depends on your operating system.
 I am using this program on Windows.

-We should add an PATH to windows system variables.
+We should add a PATH to windows system variables.
 Actually it’s an easy step.
-Firstly we find and copy the root folder of the tesseract installation.
+First we need to find and copy the root folder of the tesseract installation.
 That should be looking like this:

 ``` C:\Program Files\Tesseract-OCR ```